lyuzinmaxim/FPNPhUn/README.md

 ![image](https://user-images.githubusercontent.com/73649419/117506901-a134c280-af86-11eb-9c98-5e5775dc36de.png)

+I've learned that model and PhUn [5] on small dataset (20 obj) for 100 epochs just to see how they will be overfitted.
+Losses and metrics are:

 # References
 1. Lin, Tsung-Yi, et al. "Feature pyramid networks for object detection."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.
 2. Seferbekov, Selim, et al. "Feature pyramid network for multi-class land segmentation."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops.
 2018.